How to Choose the Best Sunscreen for Your Skin Type

 Mistake 2: Skipping It on Cloudy Days

-Fix: UV rays penetrate clouds — make sunscreen a daily habit.
+Fix: UV rays penetrate clouds; make sunscreen a daily habit.

 Mistake 3: Not Using Enough

-Fix: Apply more than you think you need — especially on your face and neck.
+Fix: Apply more than you think you need, especially on your face and neck.

 Mistake 4: Relying on SPF in Makeup

-Fix: Use dedicated SPF underneath makeup.
+Fix: Use a dedicated SPF underneath makeup.
 Most people don’t apply enough foundation to get full SPF coverage.

 Mistake 5: Forgetting “Hidden” Areas